zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/Creating-a-Single-Page-App-with-KenoUI.md

 The setupViews method initializes each view: main, social and sales by selecting the elements from the page and passing their corresponding markup to the kendo.View 'constructor'.
 There is an additional, optional model parameter that can be provided, but is not needed for the Music Dashboard.
-The Kendo Views are used to help manage swaping the main content between views as the user navigates the application.
+The Kendo UI Views are used to help manage swapping the main content between views as the user navigates the application.

-        //define views for KendoUI
+        //define views for Kendo UI
         setupViews: function () {

             var that = this,